davidfischer-ch/ansible-roles-to-containers/README.md

 The scripts are running ansible-bender and buildah as root.

 Its a quick & dirty hack to prevent buildah to use vfs instead of fuse-overlayfs as a fallback.
-And I was facing the issue that that issue, and this quick hack to prevent it came to my mind.
+And I was unfortunately facing this issue.

 NB: My home directory is encrypted with eCryptfs...